 Please support the Stòras na h-Òigridh (Treasures of Youth) Scholarship Endowment Fund to ensure that cultural skills based on Scottish Gaelic traditions will continue to flourish in Nova Scotia’s youth.
 The Nova Scotia Highland Village Society created Stòras na h-Òigridh to provide financial scholarships to support to up-and- coming youth between the ages of five and twenty-one who are keen to advance their skills in the Scottish Gaelic tradition including: fiddle, pipes, piano, language, storytelling, song and dance.
 Annual scholarship(s) are awarded from the interest earned from the fund.
 The Fund is managed by the Community Foundation of Nova Scotia.
 In addition to the Fund, Stòras na h-Òigridh also offers a fiddle loan program.

-Please donate to Stòras na h-Òigridh – Treasures of Youth Fund, Tunes for Tomorrow
+Please donate to Stòras na h-Òigridh – Treasures of Youth Fund.

 We sincerely thank you in advance for your consideration in support of this visionary and worthwhile cause.
 With your help the Nova Scotia Highland Village Society will continue to foster the Scottish Gaelic traditions with the youth of today and tomorrow.

 For more information on the Stòras na h-Òigridh scholarship please see: